mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 	worker_spool = self.create(lc.ObjectSpool, lc.ProcessObject, worker)

 Rather than creating a pool of worker threads, there is now a pool of worker processes.
 This brings those same benefits enjoyed by a spool of worker threads, plus there is true concurrency in the activities of the separate worker processes.
-Lastly, there is separation of concern, i.e. nasty bugs inside the worker do not pollute the parent process, encouraging reliability.

 These benefits come at the cost of a slightly slower startup and the relatively slow exchange of request and response messages, when compared with the multithreading implementation.
 Network messaging in this scenario (i.e. across the loopback interface)